 #1 Pericnik Waterfall

 Pericnik waterfall is one of the highest Slovenian waterfalls at 52 meters.
 It’s located in the Vrata Valley.
 Both the waterfalls and the surroundings are amazingly beautiful.
 The most fun about it is that you can walk behind the waterfall!
-The route is quite easy, so it’s definitely worth the hike.
+The route is quite easy, so it’s worth the hike.

 There is a second, smaller waterfall as well, with 16 meters.
 Once you reach the lower one, you can continue your walk to the higher waterfall.
 This second climb is a bit harder, but the views are breathtaking from the top.